How to Register with SAS

 Your documentation should be as recent as possible, and outline the functional limitations of your disability.
 If you have older or incomplete documentation, it is possible that only minimal accommodation can be implemented until more current or complete documentation is provided.
 Criteria regarding age of documentation is specific to the nature of a person's disability, and is outlined on the Documentation Requirements section of our website.

 All students who register with SAS begin the formal intake registration process by completing a Pre-Intake Questionnaire.
 This questionnaire is designed to connect you with an appropriate SAS Advisor, and helps us to anticipate questions or concerns that you may have prior to your first appointment.
 You will be asked a series of questions pertaining to your disability and how your disability impacts your academics.

-This questionnaire should take approximately 10 minutes to complete.
-You must upload your disability documentation to your questionnaire.
+This questionnaire will take approximately 15 minutes to complete, and it will "time out" after 30 minutes.
+Please have your disability documentation ready to upload to your questionnaire.